DeclanGolsen/Election-Analysis-Functions/_posts/2023-05-08-proportions-approx.md

 $0.20x_1 + 0.19x_2 + 0.53x_3 = 0.35$

+Where $x_1$ is the percent of the population living in Region 1, $x_2$ is the percent of the population living in Region 2, and $x_3$ is the percent of the population living in Region 3.
 If no rounding was involved, it would be possible to find a unique solution to this system of linear equations; since these proportions are rounded, however, this proves to be impossible, and this problem stymied me for quite a while.
 After taking a class involving the use of Monte Carlo methods, however, I was inspired to instead go about *approximating* the solutions to such systems, using iterations wherein random values for $x_1$, $x_2$, ..., $x_n$ are chosen and a distance formula is used to calculate the accuracy of that particular iteration.
 In order to do this, I wrote the following R function:

 ``` R
     proportions_approx <- function(x,y,n=1000){